 .ModifyFill procedure is not triggered by a FormulaFill statement in a procedure, the procedure must update the modification date and time itself by explicitly calling

-If it exists, the .CurrentRecord procedure will be triggered when the user when the database shifts to a different record.
+If it exists, the .CurrentRecord procedure will be triggered when the user shifts to a different record.
 For example, this procedure is triggered when you move up or down in the database with the vertical scroll bar, or with the Find or Find Next commands.
 It could be used to initialize a variable or graphics object to display the newly current record.
 However, we recommend that you keep this procedure as short as possible, and actually strongly recommend avoiding use of the .CurrentRecord procedure altogether if at all possible, since it can cause performance problems.
 This procedure should definitely not ever change the current window or display a dialog or alert, and it should not ever cause a further shift in the database position (for example doing a further search).
 It’s possible to get Panorama into an infinite loop where the only way to stop is to force quit the program (or reboot the entire computer).

 It’s possible to create a log of all changes made to a database, so you can see who changed what when.
 A Simple Journal example database illustrates this.

 As the illustration above shows, the Journal field contains a log of all changes made to the database.
 This log is created by the